hoopsurfer/pdx/README.md

 - Improved installation instructions (Raspian to start)
 - pdx-check command that provides detailed environment support
 - Integration with systemd services and hooks for reboot/poweroff
+- Implementation uses wait to minimize CPU use of monitors
 - well integrated with `systemctl` commands and legacy `reboot` or `shudown`
 - Integrated into Raspian's package manaager